undergrad-partner-school

 Admissions

-If you find out as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly increase.
-Discover some vital information about admission at University of Hartford.
+Discovering as much as possible about the institution's criteria for admission increases your chances of getting admitted.
+Here are the most essential information you need to know about admission policy and requirements at University of Hartford.

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 10,949 in 2023.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 10,949 in 2023.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2023 was 26 and the average GPA was 3.31.
+The ACT composite average score for all the accepted students in 2023 was 26 and the average GPA was 3.31.
 That means that you need a GPA that's above average in order to get into University of Hartford; the same goes for your ACT score.

-The new students had an average SAT Critical Reading score of 602 and an average SAT Math score of 591.
+The SAT Critical Reading average score was 602 for the newly enrolled students, while the average SAT Math score was 591.

 Retention Rate

-The freshman retention rate for University of Hartford was 74% in 2023, a testament to the outstanding educational experience provided by this institution.
+As reported in 2023, the freshman retention rate for University of Hartford was 74%, reflecting the superb quality of the educational programs at this institution.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
 The six-year graduation rate at this institution stands at 60%.